lukephelan/nutritionists_friend/README.md

     @intake = Intake.new
     @foodname = params[:chosen_food].split('$')[0]
     @foodndbno = params[:chosen_food].split('$')[1]
     end
 `

 **3. Adding records to multiple tables at the same time**

-  The Intakes table and all of the nutrient tables are related with a one-to-one relationship.
+  All the nutrients tables are connected to the Intakes table with a one-to-one.
   I needed to create records on each nutrient table when a new record is created on the Intakes table.
 To do this, I needed to use a Callback.

-  Essentially, after a record is created, a function called "fetch_nutrients" is run that assigns all the values to the nutrient tables based on corresponding values from the Intakes table (as they are all affected by the quantity of food
+  Essentially, after a record is created, a function called "fetch_nutrients" is run that assigns all the values to the nutrient tables based on corresponding values from the Intakes table, as they are all affected by the quantity of food consumed.
-    consumed).

   This is run on the Intakes Model and is called as follows:

 `after_create :fetch_nutrients`